After years of tough rules on liquids and footwear, US air travel may be on the cusp of a new era

 Airline travel changed dramatically after the Sept.
 11, 2001 attacks.
 Before that, airlines were responsible for security and would often contract it out to private firms, said Henry Harteveldt, an airline industry analyst with Atmosphere Research Group.
 Travelers often didn't need to show their ID at security checkpoints — and people without boarding passes, such as family members or friends, could go to the gate in some locations.

 “It was much more casual.
-And clearly it was ineffective, because 9/11 occurred,” Hartevelt said.
+And clearly it was ineffective, because 9/11 occurred,” Harteveldt said.

 That's when the Department of Homeland Security and the Transportation Security Administration were born, with the mandate of preventing more terrorist attacks.